-In previous work we have introduced the PSO in image restoration operation and we got good results [33].
-But information about the degradation is, in most of cases, unknown.
-To execute the restoration operation, generally, we must estimate the degradation parameters, which need complex tools.
-In our case we have exploited the SEF defined by [34] as an optimal searching strategy of target sites performed by honeybees when searching for forage location as helping tool for blind image restoration.
-We got excellent results compared with other techniques of image restoration [33].
+In previous work we have introduced the PSO in image restoration operation and we got good results.
+But the random initialization in this tool constituted its major drawback.
+So we have proposed the use of bi-phased restoration where the first phase is performed by the exploitation of the SEF defined by [34] as an optimal searching strategy of target sites performed by honeybees when searching for forage location.
+We got excellent results which can be ameliorated.